-- Risk analysis and any existing regulatory approvals or market authorisations, and
+- Risk analysis and any existing regulatory approvals or market authorizations, and

 - Manufacturer compliance for ISO 13485.

-- Certain medical devices require separate Thai FDA permits or registrations from other Thai government agencies such as those which contain or transmit radiation and those with wireless connectivity, and
+- Some medical devices require separate Thai FDA permits or registrations from other Thai government agencies, such as those which contain or transmit radiation and those with wireless connectivity, and

 - Some specific medical products may need local testing in an accredited laboratory in Thailand.

 Steps to register medical devices with the Thai FDA